-^{} Any area outside the impervious surface areas of a conservation area shall remain undisturbed in a natural state.
-Furthermore the encroachments shall be limited to restrictions in C1.4.1 of the Conservation Element.
+Any area outside the impervious surface areas of a conservation area shall remain undisturbed in a natural state.
+Furthermore, the encroachments shall be limited to restrictions in C1.4.1 of the Conservation Element.
 (Added 8/92, Ord.
 92-24; Amended 5/03, Ord.
 03-03; Amended 10/03, Ord.
 03-15, Policy 1.1.12-r)

-OBJ FLU1.2 URBAN SERVICE AREA (USA) CONCEPT; USA SIZE AND MONITORING.
+- FLU1.1.5 Orange County shall encourage mixed-use development, infill development and transit-oriented development to promote compact urban form and efficiently use land and infrastructure in the Urban Service Area.
+The County may require minimum FARs and densities in its Land Development Code to achieve the County's desired urban framework.
+Infill is defined as development consistent with the Infill Master Plan (2008). - OBJ FLU1.2 URBAN SERVICE AREA (USA) CONCEPT; USA SIZE AND MONITORING.
 Orange County shall use the Urban Service Area concept as an effective fiscal and land use technique for managing growth.
 The Urban Service Area shall be used to identify the area where Orange County has the primary responsibility for providing infrastructure and services to support urban development.
 (Added 12/00, Ord.
 00-25, Obj.
 1.1-r; Amended 5/13, Ord.
 2013-11)

 - FLU1.2.1 The Urban Service Area boundary, and its acreage allocation, shall be based on the supply of usable land needed to accommodate the County's population and employment forecasts by Year 2030 with respect to the County's desired development pattern, the County's ability to provide urban services and facilities, and the County's urban strategies to achieve its desired development pattern.
 (Added 8/92, Ord.
 92-94; Amended 12/00, Ord.
 00-25, Policy 1.1.2-r; Amended 5/13, Ord.
 2013-11) - FLU1.2.2 Urban development during the 2007-2030 planning period, as identified in FLU1.2.1, will occur only in the Urban Service Area and the established boundary for the Horizon West SAP (identified on Map 2 in the Future Land Use Element of the Comprehensive Plan) and the Innovation Way Overlay (Scenario 5).
 (Added 8/92, Ord.
 92-24; Amended 12/00, Ord.
 00-25, Policy 1.1.2.1-r; Amended 5/13, Ord.
-2013-11) - FLU1.2.3 The amount of usable land and the need for land to accommodate the projected population within the Urban Service Area shall be monitored and updated on a regular basis as part of the Evaluation and Appraisal Report process.
-The County will assess its progress toward implementing the urban strategies contained herein in order to achieve its planned development pattern report the findings as part of the Evaluation and Appraisal Report.
+2013-11) - FLU1.2.3 The amount of usable land and the need for land to accommodate the projected population within the Urban Service Area shall be monitored and updated to reflect changes in local conditions, consistent with the objectives of the Evaluation and

+Appraisal Report process.
+As part of this effort, the County will assess its progress toward implementing the urban strategies contained herein in order to achieve its planned development pattern.
 (Added 12/00, Ord.
 00-25, Policy 1.1.2-r; Amended 5/13, Ord.
+2013-11; Amended 06/17, Ord.
+2017-12)

-2013-11) - FLU1.2.4 The County will continue to monitor the Urban Service Area allocation.
+FLU1.2.4 The County will continue to monitor the Urban Service Area allocation.
 Through this process, the following applicants have satisfied these requirements and are recognized as expansions to the Urban Service Area.
 (Added 10/02, Ord.
 02-16; Amended as listed in the table; Policy 1.1.2.1.A-r)